juan17castillo/react-homework/README.md

 ```bash
 npm start
 ```

+## In case of error
+npm update --force

 ## Contributing
 ✉️ Feel free to send me a message if you see something to change or contribute.